Benefits Of LGBTQ Therapy

 Stigma and minority stress are commonly experienced by people who identify as having a minority gender identity and/or sexual orientation.
 These experiences can make people in this community more likely to experience mental health challenges, but navigating physical and mental healthcare services can be difficult due to discrimination and trouble finding affirmative care.

 Online CBT is shown to be effective at addressing some of the common mental health concerns reported by people who identify as LGBTQIA+, and affirmative therapists who can provide CBT focused on the unique experience of these individuals are available.
 Other resources are available as well, as described above.
-To connect with an empathetic, knowledgeable online counselor, reach out to BetterHelp for LGBTQIA+ support."
+To connect with an empathetic, knowledgeable online therapist, reach out to BetterHelp for LGBTQ therapy and support.

 Find support with life challenges